Carpenter Insurance

 Buying short-term, temporary policies like carpenter liability insurance by the hour or on a daily basis seem like a good idea.
 However, there are several reasons and benefits for maintaining continuous coverage:

 • Avoiding rate increases.
-If you cancel a policy, your insurer might be unwilling to sell you another policy, or decide to charge more for the same coverage.
+If you cancel a policy, your insurer might be unwilling to issue you another policy, or may decide to charge more for the same coverage.

 • Coverage remains active.
 Claims-made policies, such as professional liability insurance, only cover claims made while the policy is active.
 If you're sued for a completed project after you've canceled coverage, you won't be covered, even if you were insured while you did the work.